avajs/ava/docs/01-writing-tests.md

 	// This will always run, regardless of earlier failures });

+test.cleanup('reset global state', t => {
+	// This runs before all tests and again after tests and other hooks complete });

 test.beforeEach(t => {
 	// This runs before each test
 });